Wylhelm/qa-ai-web/developer_guide.md

 ### AI Integration (app.py)
 - Communicates with a local LLM server to generate test scenarios.
-- Manages system prompt and context window size for scenario generation.
+- Manages system prompt, scenario prompt, and context window size for scenario generation.
+- Implements streaming response handling for real-time scenario generation.

 ### User Interface (templates/index.html)
 - Provides a responsive web interface for user interactions.
 - Implements client-side functionality using JavaScript.
+- Handles real-time scenario generation display and abort functionality.
+- Manages customization of system prompt, scenario prompt, and context window size.

 ## Workflow
-1. User creates a new scenario and enters a name.
+1. User creates a new scenario with an automatically assigned name.
 2. Documents are uploaded and processed by the server.
 3. Extracted information is added to the criteria input.
 4. User can modify the criteria if needed.
-5. User can customize system prompt and context window size.
+5. User can customize system prompt, scenario prompt, and context window size.
 6. Server generates a test scenario based on criteria and processed files using the local LLM server.
+7. Generated scenario is displayed in real-time, with the option to stop generation.
-7. Generated scenario is displayed, saved to the database, and can be exported.
+8. Completed scenario is saved to the database and can be exported.

 ## Extending the Application
 - To add new file types for processing, extend the `process_file` function in `app.py`.